cajuncoding/ApacheFOP.Serverless/README.md

-# ApacheFOP.Serverless
+# ApacheFOP.Serverless -- Quality PDF Rendering-as-a-service for any Environment!
 *ApacheFOP.Serverless* is a ready to use server-less implementation of Apache FOP via Azure Functions.
-This provides a micro-service for dynamically rendering PDF binary outputs from XSL-FO source using Apache FOP.
+This provides an easy to use REST API micro-service for dynamically rendering quality PDF binary outputs from XSL-FO source using Apache FOP.

+When combined with the ease and simplicity of Azure Functions this project is a powerful, efficient, and scalable PDF Reporting Service that generates high quality, true paged media, reports for any environment and any client technology (.Net, NodeJS/JavaScript, Ruby,  Mobile iOS/Android, Powershell, even Windows/Mac apps, etc.)!

 You should be able to pull this code down, open with IntelliJ (after installing the Azure Toolkit for IntelliJ), and deploy to your own Subscription/Resource group and be up and running in minutes.